-5328P PERSONNEL

-Page 1 of 5 Family Medical Leave 1 2 3 Who Is Eligible 4 5 Employees are eligible if they have worked for the District for at least one (1) year, and for one thousand two hundred fifty (1.250) hours over the previous twelve (12) months, and if there have 6 7 been at least fifty (50) District employees within seventy-five (75) miles for each working day during twenty (20) or more workweeks in the current or preceding calendar year.
-8 9 10 Benefit 11 Under certain conditions, eligible employees, if qualified, may be entitled to up to twelve (12) 12 weeks leave with continuing participation in the District's group insurance plan.
-13 14 Reasons for Taking Leave 15 16 17 Unpaid leave will be granted to eligible employees for any of the following reasons: 18 a.
-To care for the employee's child after birth, or placement for adoption or foster care; 19 b.
-To care for the employee's spouse, child, or parent (does not include parents-in-law) 20 who has a serious health condition; 21 i. "son or daughter" includes a biological or adopted child, foster child, stepchild, a 22 23 legal ward, or a child of a person standing in loco parentis. c.
-For a serious health condition that makes the employee unable to perform the 24 employee's job.
-25 26 27 Military Family Leave 28 1.military caregiver leave 29 an eligible employee who is a relative of a service member can take up to 26 weeks in 30 a 12 month period in order to care for a covered service member who is seriously ill or 31 injured in the line of duty.
-32 2. qualified exigency leave (only applies to eligible employees with family members who are in 33 the National Guard or Reserves, not the Regular Armed Forces 34 An eligible employee can take up to the normal 12 weeks of leave if a family member 35 who is a member of the National Guard or Reserve is call up to active duty on a 36 37 contingency mission.
-Qualifying Exigencies include: Short-notice deployment i.
-38 Military events and related activities ii.
-39 Childcare and school activities 40 iii.
-Financial and legal arrangements 41 iv.
-Counseling 42 v.
-43 vi.
-Rest and recuperation Post-deployment activities; and vii.
-44 state and local law.
+Family Medical Leave

+Who Is Eligible

+Employees are eligible if they have worked for the District for at least one (1) year, and for one thousand two hundred fifty (1,250) hours over the previous twelve (12) months, and if there have been at least fifty (50) District employees within seventy-five (75) miles for each working day during twenty (20) or more workweeks in the current or preceding calendar year.

+Benefit

+Under certain conditions, eligible employees, if qualified, may be entitled to up to twelve (12) weeks leave with continuing participation in the District's group insurance plan.

+Reasons for Taking Leave

+Unpaid leave will be granted to eligible employees for any of the following reasons:

+a.
+To care for the employee's child after birth, or placement for adoption or foster care;

+b.
+To care for the employee's spouse, child, or parent (does not include parents-in-law) who has a serious health condition;

+i. "son or daughter" includes a biological or adopted child, foster child, stepchild, a legal ward, or a child of a person standing in loco parentis.

+c.
+For a serious health condition that makes the employee unable to perform the employee's job.

+Military Family Leave

+1. Military Caregiver Leave

+a.
+An eligible employee who is a relative of a service member can take up to 26 weeks in a 12 month period in order to care for a covered service member who is seriously ill or injured in the line of duty.

+2. Qualified Exigency Leave

+a.
+An eligible employee can take up to the normal 12 weeks of leave if a family member is on covered active duty.
+Covered active duty includes duty of a member of a regular component of the Armed Forces during deployment to a foreign country, and duty of a member of a reserve component of the Armed Forces during deployment to a foreign country under a call or order to active duty in support of specified contingency operations.

+Qualifying Exigencies include:

+i.
+Short-notice deployment

+ii.
+Military events and related activities

+iii.
+Childcare and school activities

+iv.
+Financial and legal arrangements

+v.
+Counseling

+vi.
+Rest and recuperation

+vii.
+Post-deployment activities; and

-Additional activities agreed to by the employer and the employee policy or an applicable collective bargaining agreement.
+viii.
+Additional activities agreed to by the employer and the employee